If you work with MySQL, there will be a point when you’ll need to create a new user.

 There’s a full list here on the MySQL documentation.
 Some of the more common ones are:

-- UPDATE: update data in a table
+- UPDATE: run Update statements to change data in a table

-- DELETE: delete rows from a table
+- DELETE: run Delete statements to remove data from a table

 Granting ALL PRIVILEGES may seem easy, but it essentially gives the user admin access.
 This is often something we want to avoid.